IPad Pro (5th generation)

 Significant upgrades over the previous generation include the new Apple M1 processor, the addition of 5G support in cellular models, support for Thunderbolt 3 and USB4, and for the 12.9-inch model, a new mini LED Liquid Retina XDR display.
+The 11-inch model is the third generation of that size, and describes itself as such.

 History

 The tech community was divided on whether Apple would use the M1 chip or a hypothetical A14X chip for its fifth generation iPad Pro.
 After Apple announced that it would use the M1, speculation surfaced that it might run macOS.
 The iPad's general availability was temporarily constrained by an ongoing chip shortage of 2020 and 2021.

 General

 In spite of minor differences in weight and thickness due to hardware upgrades, the tablet is virtually identical to its predecessor.
 Weight of the 12.9-inch model has increased from 641 grams to 682 grams, while that of the 11-inch model has decreased from 471 grams to 466 grams.
 It is compatible with the second generation Apple Pencil and the Magic Keyboard; Apple designed a revised variant of Magic Keyboard for the 12.9-inch model due to its change in thickness.

 The iPad Pro uses 100% recycled aluminum and sources at least 98% recycled rare earth element supplies.
 It is free of any harmful substances, as defined by Apple's proprietary "Apple Regulated Substances Specification".